Helping You & Your Neighbors Hear Better in the Pioneer Valley

-Dr. Ashley Logan is from Northeast Ohio and remains an avid Cleveland sports fan.
+Dr. Ashley Dainton is from Northeast Ohio and remains an avid Cleveland sports fan.

 “From an early age, I knew I wanted to work in a multidisciplinary field as a healthcare professional.
 In high school, I found a passion for audiology through clinical observations at a local hospital and as a research and teaching assistant at Kent State University (KSU).”